Delhi murder case: Shraddha filed police complaint in 2020 claiming Aaftab threatened to chop her

 According to Maharashtra Police officials, Walkar submitted the complaint to the Tullinj Police Station.

-Aaftab Poonawala had threatened to kill her and dismember her body, according to a police complaint made in Mumbai in November 2020 by Shraddha Walkar, who was reportedly murdered by her partner Poonawala in May and had her body dismembered and thrown in several locations throughout south Delhi.
+Aaftab Poonawala had threatened to kill her and dismember her body, according to a police complaint made in the western Indian city of Mumbai in 2020 by Shraddha Walkar, who was reportedly murdered by her partner Poonawala in May and had her body dismembered and thrown in several locations in the capital city of Delhi.

+According to Maharashtra police officials, Walkar submitted the complaint to the Tullinj Police Station.

-If the letter was included in the case files as supporting documentation in the investigation into Walkar's murder, the Delhi Police declined to comment.
+The Delhi Police declined to comment on whether the letter was included in the case files as supporting documentation in the investigation into Walkar's murder.

 Walkar said in the complaint dated November 23, 2020, that Poonawala had been mistreating her, hitting her, and even trying to strangle her on the day she wrote the letter.